 - Virtual Follow-up: Watch a video, and read a blog post about what exactly goes into this character interpretation.
 Consider how these actor interpreters are often portraying someone whose values differ from their own in this blog post and this video.

 - Pre-visit Research: Meet an American Indian interpreter, enslaved preacher Gowan Pamphlet, and enslaved Revolutionary spy James Lafayette ahead of time.

-- Visit: Learn more about the lives of enslaved people in the Randolph Yard, see Created Equal, and recognize the work and contributions of enslaved individuals and marginalized groups as you walk through the colonial capital.
+- Visit: Learn more about the lives of enslaved people in the Randolph Yard.
+Consider the work and contributions of enslaved individuals and marginalized groups as you walk through the colonial capital.

 - Virtual Follow-up: Explore the Capitol virtually, discovering the people behind lesser known stories, watch a video about how archaeological evidence can inform interpretations of enslaved individuals, and dive into more resources, linked here.